CONSELF/conselfcae-dev/README.md

 ```

-The installation process takes 1/2 hours depending on your system ... so do it at night!
+The installation process takes between 1 and 2 hours depending on your system ... so do it at night!

 ### Using CONSELFoam ###